 See more at: eMarketer.com

-FitPay is a white-label technology platform that adds contactless payment capabilities to wearable devices with very little start up time, no investment in software development and instant access to the leading card networks.
-With payment capabilities enabled by FitPay, wearable device manufacturers can create customer loyalty, tap into recurring revenue streams, open new markets, and differentiate their products in a competitive marketplace.
+FitPay, a wholly owned subsidiary of NXT-ID, Inc. (NASDAQ: NXTD), is a proprietary technology platform that adds contactless payment capabilities to wearable and IoT devices with very little start-up time, no investment in software development and access to the leading card networks.
+With payment capabilities powered by FitPay, IoT device manufacturers can create customer loyalty, tap into recurring revenue streams, open new markets, and differentiate their products in a competitive marketplace.

 Recent Blog Posts